-PIPE transactions involve different types of securities, the most common being common equity, convertible preferred equity and convertible debt.
-Consistent with 2017, in 2018, the larger PIPE transactions favored preferred equity because it retains the upside of equity while the liquidation preference gives investors the downside protection of being senior to common equity in the event of a bankruptcy.
-While there was a slight uptick in deals involving the issuance of convertible notes as compared to 2017, convertible notes represented a small portion of the surveyed PIPE deals.
+PIPE transactions involve different types of securities, the most common being common equity, convertible preferred equity, and convertible debt.
+Preferred equity is particularly attractive for PIPE investors because it retains the upside of equity while the liquidation preference gives investors the downside protection of being senior to common equity in the event of a bankruptcy.
+In both the 2019 and 2018, common stock and convertible preferred equity transactions were equally represented, and convertible notes represented only a small portion of the surveyed PIPE deals.
+In terms of dollar volume, the largest deals slightly favored common equity over preferred equity in 2019, whereas in 2018 the largest deals favored convertible preferred equity.